r6eve/segment-tree/README.md

 [5,7)                 |-----| 4
 ```

-Sum the minimum element in the given range.
+Sum the minimum element in the given interval.

 ```clojure
 (segment-tree/sum s 0 1) ; 5